 (5) Non-discrimination.
 EEC and its agents shall not discriminate against any child care financial assistance applicant or recipient on the basis of age, sex, gender identity, race, ethnicity, religion, color, national origin, disability, sexual orientation, military status or status as a veteran, or pregnancy or a condition related to pregnancy.
 All activities conducted by EEC and its agents must be carried out in accordance with Title VI of the Civil Rights Act of 1964 (42 U.S.C. § 2000d, et seq.), Section 504 of the Rehabilitation Act of 1973, as amended (29 U.S.C. § 794), the Americans with Disabilities Act of 1990, as amended, the Age Discrimination Act of 1975, as amended (42 U.S.C. § 6101, et seq.), and the Massachusetts Constitution.

 (6) Confidentiality.
 EEC and its agents shall maintain and handle a child care financial assistance applicant or recipient's personal information in a manner that complies with all state and federal laws concerning the confidentiality of information, including M.G.L. c.
 66A; M.G.L. c.
 93H; 801 CMR 3.00: Privacy and Confidentiality; and 201 CMR 17.00: Standards for the Protection of Personal Information of Residents of the Commonwealth.
 Notwithstanding the prior sentence, EEC reserves the right to disclose an applicant or recipient's personal information to an appropriate agency without the prior consent of the subject of the personal information if EEC determines that such disclosure is necessary to prevent a serious threat to the health or safety of an individual.

+(7) To the extent allowable under federal laws and regulation, child care financial assistance shall not be counted as income or assets for the purpose of disqualifying any person from eligibility for any other government benefit for which the person is otherwise eligible including, but not limited to, TAFDC.

 606 CMR 10.04